alberbecois/Rocket_Elevators_Controllers/readme.md

 getFloorButtonStatus()
 ```
 Can be called at anytime from a cage object to get the status of all floor buttons in that cage.

+## Notes
+### Version Notes

+1.00 - Launches support for Python and JavaScript

+### JavaScript

+It should be noted that as the prompt() function is used to get input for this version, it must be used in a REPL environment.
+Regular Node environments require a readline method.